Realizing the Vision of the World Computer

 Service Nervous System (SNS)

-Similarly to how the Internet Computer (IC) is controlled by the Network Nervous System, an individual application on the IC (called dapp) can be controlled by a decentralized community.
+Similarly to how the Internet Computer is controlled by the Network Nervous System, a decentralized application on the IC can be controlled by a community.
 The Internet Computer’s built-in solution for a DAO (decentralized autonomous organization) that tokenizes and decentralizes a dapp is called the Service Nervous System (SNS).
 In the process of creating an SNS, new tokens are minted and sold in a community-based fundraising.
 The dapp’s control is handed over to the SNS and everyone who has SNS tokens can contribute to decisions on how the dapp evolves going forward.
 This allows distributing the power and ownership of the dapp over a number of parties, thereby eliminating single points of failure and gaining censorship resistance.
 Moreover, the newly created tokens can be used to create incentives to foster user adoption and participation.

 The Internet Computer scales its capacity horizontally by creating new subnets that host additional canisters — just like traditional cloud infrastructure scales by adding new machines.
 Once the IC's Network Nervous System (NNS) decided to create a new subnet, it selects a group of spare nodes that have joined the IC but have not yet been allocated to any subnet and creates the initial configuration of the new subnet.
 The selected group of nodes then begins to form a new subnet blockchain.

 The Internet Computer blockchain is governed by the Network Nervous System (NNS), its algorithmic governance system.
-One of the many duties of the NNS is to orchestrate upgrades to the Internet Computer to a new protocol version when the community has adopted an upgrade proposal.
+One of the many duties of the NNS is to orchestrate upgrades of the Internet Computer to a new protocol version when the community has adopted an upgrade proposal.
 Making upgrades to any blockchain requires solutions to several challenging problems posed by the nature of decentralized systems including how to allow arbitrary changes to the protocol, preserve state of all canister smart contracts, minimize downtime, and roll out upgrades autonomously.

 Smart contracts on the Internet Computer come in the form of canisters: computational units that bundle together code and state.
 Each canister defines functions that can be called by other canisters and parties external to the IC, such as browsers or mobile apps.
 Canisters communicate with one another via asynchronous messages but the execution of each such message is done in complete isolation, allowing for massive levels of concurrent execution.
 Canisters are managed by controllers.
 Control structure of canisters could be centralized (e.g. when the controllers include some centralized entity), decentralized (when the controller is a DAO) or even non-existent, in which case the canister is an immutable smart contract.
 Controllers are the only entities which can deploy the canister to the Internet Computer, start/stop their execution and update their code.
 The controllers also need to ensure that canisters hold sufficient cycles.
 These are the unit used on the IC to acquire resources for canister execution (memory, network bandwidth and computational power).
 To this end the IC monitors the resource usage of canisters and deducts their cost from a cycle balance maintained locally by each canister.